utkdigitalinitiatives/ushanka/README.md

 # Ushanka

-This is a temporary repository for thinking about how to get a finalized AIP and DIP to our instance of Fedora.
+This is a fail-fast application to help us think about how to model AIPs and DIPs from Archivematica in Fedora, what our workflow for deposit may look like, and how to make our DIP discoverable in ArchivesSpace.

+Technical information is available on [readthedocs](https://ushanka.readthedocs.io/en/latest/).

 ## What is this supposed to do?